 December 10, 2020: FDA advisory panel recommends Pfizer, BioNTech COVID-19 vaccine

 An FDA advisory panel endorses the first COVID-19 vaccine.
-The application for the Pfizer and BioNTech’s vaccine is heard in a public, day-long meeting; voting 17-4, with 1 abstention, the Vaccines and Related Biological Products Advisory Committee (VRBPAC) decides the benefits of the vaccine outweigh the risks for those 16 and older.
+The application for the Pfizer and BioNTech vaccine was discussed during a lengthy public meeting.
+Voting 17-4, with one abstention, the Vaccines and Related Biological Products Advisory Committee (VRBPAC) decided that the vaccine's benefits outweigh its risks for people 16 and older.

 December 18.2020: FDA signs off on EUA for Moderna's COVID-19 vaccine

-The FDA issues the second EUA allowing shipments of the Moderna COVID-19 vaccine to begin.
+The FDA issued the second EUA, allowing the shipment of the Moderna COVID-19 vaccine to begin.

-The Trump administration announces it will buy an additional 100 million doses of Pfizer and BioNTech’s vaccine.
+The Trump administration announced buying 100 million doses of Pfizer and BioNTech’s vaccine.

 December 31, 2020: US falls short of goal to give 20 million vaccinations by year ed

-As the year closed, the CDC says about 2.8 million people so far have received an initial vaccination.
-The US says on December 30 that about 14 million doses have been distributed, out of a total of 20 million allocated doses.
+As the year closed, the CDC says about 2.8 million people have received an initial vaccination.
+The US said on December 30 that about 14 million doses have been distributed out of 20 million allocated doses.

 How At-Risk Is The United States?

-There are cases in states including California, New York, Washington, Oregon, and Florida in individuals who didn't contact an individual known to be contaminated with COVID-19.
+There are cases in states including California, New York, Washington, Oregon, and Florida in individuals who didn't contact someone known to be contaminated with COVID-19.
 The source of those diseases is unknown.
-It might mean the infection is spreading through communities in the United States.
+This might mean the infection is spreading through communities in the United States.
 The infection may have been spreading in Washington for quite a long time.

-Accordingly, the CDC rules initially didn't permit testing except if a sick individual had been in a nation with a continuous spread of the infection or who had been in contact with somebody with an affirmed case of the disease.
+Accordingly, the CDC rules initially didn't permit testing except if a sick individual had been in a nation with a continuous infection spread or had been in contact with somebody with an affirmed case of the disease.
 These people could be tested but postponed the diagnosis of patients who didn't have those risk factors.

-They've since updated that doctors can use their best judgment depending on a patient's symptoms and area.
-That depends if the patients choose they ought to be tested.
-In the US, however, there are yet a limited number of tests accessible.
+Since then, the information has been updated to state that doctors can use their best judgment based on a patient's symptoms and area of concern.
+The choice to be tested depends on the patient's choice.
+In the US, however, there is still a limited number of accessible tests.

-The CDC likewise says that it intends to accomplish widespread examination across the board for the infection.
-This is to check whether there are missing issues in testing units that eased back its the beginning.
+The CDC likewise says that it intends to conduct widespread examinations for the infection.
+This is to check whether there are missing issues in testing units that eased back in the beginning.
 Inclining that up is significant because different nations are looking to discover them.

-What's more, any foreign national who has traveled out to China in the previous 14 days won't be permitted to enter the US.
-Although, the exemption is if they have close relatives there, as indicated by a declaration from President Trump.
-That choice isn't supported by the WHO.
-It said nations ought not to limit travel or exchange their reaction to the virus.
+Moreover, any foreign national who has traveled to China in the previous 14 days will not be permitted to enter the US.
+However, President Trump declared that they were exempt if they had close relatives there.
+The WHO doesn't support that choice.
+It said nations should not limit travel or exchange their reactions to the virus.

 Above all, it is essential to be extra cautious about our health.
 As the most cliché line says, “Prevention is better than cure.”